momentum-mod/docs/_posts/2019-09-10-guide_building_the_game.md

 Get a Git client like [***GitHub Desktop***](https://desktop.github.com/) if you haven't already and then clone this repository.

-If you downloaded Momentum Mod from Steam, create an extra folder somewhere called `MomentumDev`.
+If you downloaded Momentum Mod from Steam, create an extra folder somewhere called `MomentumDev`, and copy everything from your `steamapps/common/Momentum Mod` folder to it.
+Then delete the `momentum` folder from `MomentumDev`.

-Copy all of the files **except** the `momentum` folder from your Steam's `steamapps/common/Momentum Mod` directory into this folder.

-So for example, to get at `client.dll`, it should look like `MomentumDev/momentum/bin/client.dll`.

-Then delete the `momentum` folder inside of `MomentumDev`.
+Otherwise if you downloaded the `MomentumDev` folder from Google Drive, extract it somewhere.

 Edit the `creategameprojects.ps1` file to point the `$path` variable to the full path to `MomentumDev`.